apache/trafficserver/doc/admin-guide/files/logging.yaml.en.rst

 Up to this point, we've only described what events should be logged and what they should look like in the logging output.
 Now we define where those logs should be sent.

-Three options currently exist for the type of logging output, and each is selected by invoking the appropriate function.
-All three functions take a single Lua table as their argument, with the same set of key/value pairs.
+Three options currently exist for the type of logging output: ``ascii``, ``binary``, and ``ascii_pipe``.

-log.ascii(table)
-    Creates an ASCII logging object.

-log.binary(table)
-    Creates a binaryy logging object.

-log.pipe(table)
-    Creates a logging object that logs to a pipe.

-There is no need to capture the return values of these functions.
 Which type of logging output you choose depends largely on how you intend to process the logs with other tools, and a discussion of the merits of each is covered elsewhere, in :ref:`admin-logging-ascii-v-binary`.

-The following subsections cover the contents of the table which should be passed when creating your logging object.
-Only ``Filename`` and ``Format`` are required.
+The following subsections cover the attributes you should specify when creating your logging object.
+Only ``filename`` and ``format`` are required.

 ====================== =========== =================================================
 Name                   Type        Description